voldikss/vim-translator/README.md

 nmap <silent> <Leader>x <Plug>TranslateX
 ```

-Once the translation window is opened, type `<Leader>w` again to jump into it and again to jump back
+Once the translation window is opened, type `<C-w>p` to jump into it and again to jump back

 ## Commands